HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 [^16]:
     Either in the sense that the quotient object itself is decidable, or that the defining equivalence relation is decidable as a subset of $[n] \times [n]$.

+[^17]:
+    In that same [Richard Borcherds video][15], for instance, which I know I watched when it came out.
+In fact, lots of references on etale spaces, in hindsight, put at least a bit of emphasis on the fact that etale spaces can be highly nonhausdorff.
+I think I'm not the first person to have made this mistake, haha, and I know that when I teach etale spaces going forwards I'm going to be sure to emphasize this too!

+    In his talk [_Nonetheless One Should Learn the Language of Topos_][26], Colin McLarty compares etale spaces to a piece of mica (around the 1h04m mark), and I think I'm starting to see what he means.

+[^18]:
+    This is a fun example to think about.
+Why does it have only _countably_ many sections at $0$, rather than _uncountably_ many?
+Can you picture its topology at all?
+See the linked mastodon posts for more discussion.